 - Filter Data Table Displays each attribute (in the Tag column) and its associated value (Value column) defined in the rule header or rule options and provides a status indicator (Status column) that represents if the value is acceptable Digital Vaccine syntax. - Status Memo Correlates with the status column and provides more information about the status or the value defined for the attribute.
 This information may be that the value for the associated Tag is valid or invalid, or it may be a tip that explains how changing the value of an attribute can improve the performance of the filter.
-The message correlates to the Status indicators shown for the attribute.

-• Edit Data - The edit area in which you change the value of an attribute (Tag item), if the value is editable.
+The message correlates to the Status indicators on page 54 shown for the attribute. - Edit Data The edit area in which you change the value of an attribute (Tag item), if the value is editable.

-For more information about editing filter attribute values in the Filter Details window, see Editing and validating Snort rule attributes and the Snort to Digital Vaccine conversion table.
+For more information about editing filter attribute values in the Filter Details window, see Editing and validating Snort rule attributes on page 62 and the Snort to Digital Vaccine conversion table on page 56.
 You can also refer to the DV Converter online help for more details.